migcaraballo/cosmoforms_demo/README.md

 This demo is a fully integrated UI-to-Database application.
 You will need to have the proper environement setup & running on your computer in order to successfully run the application, see "Setup Requirements" below.

-At present, I have created a "Pets" demo which shows how to use CosmoForms against a "pets" collection in MongoDB.
+At present, I have only created a "Pets" demo which shows how to use CosmoForms against a "pets" collection in MongoDB.
 The demo leverages Java, Spring, and MongoDB, and shows basic CRUD operations.
+I will attempt to provide more examples at a later date.

 ### Setup Requirements